Updated July 31, 2018

-The Festival de Jazz Desjardins in Aylmer will feature two tributes to important milestones in jazz and two individual jazz voices this month.
+The 2018 Festival de Jazz du Parc de L'Imaginaire in Aylmer will feature two tributes to important milestones in jazz and two individual jazz voices this month.

 A recreation of the best-selling jazz album of all time, Kind of Blue; a tribute to Ry Cooder's ground-breaking collaboration with Cuban musicians, The Buena Vista Social Club; a trio show by Ottawa guitar master Roddy Ellias; and a quadrilingual show by jazz vocalist Diane Nalini and her trio – you can hear all these in the four nights of the outdoor festival, from July 25 to 28.

-This is the 32nd year of the Desjardins festival and it is again free to all.
+This is the 32nd year of the festival (renamed this year from the Festival de Jazz Desjardins to the Festival de Jazz du Parc de L'Imaginaire) and it is again free to all.
 Its concerts are held in Parc de l'Imaginaire in Aylmer, immediately across from the Aylmer Marina.
 All concerts start at 7:30 p.m. and finish between 9 and 10 p.m.
 Picnics and families are welcome.
 Bring your own lawn chairs or blankets because seating is not provided.
-And hope for clear skies, because concerts are canceled in the event of rain.
 Donations are welcomed.

 The festival is run by la Ville de Gatineau, which will also offer world music concerts (shading into jazz) in the park on the first three Wednesdays of July, with Boogát, Laetitia Zonzambé, and Mamselle Ruiz.